Meet the Author

 Lorelei Brush holds two doctoral degrees, both of which inform her writing.
 The first is in Developmental Psychology, the study of human beings as they grow from birth to death.
 For more than thirty years, Dr. Brush used her knowledge in this field to research and evaluate children’s learning.
 Her two non-fiction books address the specific issue of girls’ participation in mathematics .

-Along with two gentle cats, she lives outside of Washington, D.C. in a community of good neighbors, friends, and fellow writers.
-Like so many empty nesters, she loves her short, intense visits with her son (a sommelier) and his fiancée, her stepdaughter who found her French husband during her junior year abroad, and her three French grandsons.
-In her spare time she reads novels, sings alto with a chorus, hikes, cares for her flower and vegetable gardens, and shows up for healthy workouts at the gym.
+She now lives with her husband in a retirement community outside of Washington, D.C.
+It’s a community of good neighbors, friends, and fellow writers.
+Like so many empty nesters, she enjoys her visits with her son and his wife, and her stepchildren and their families.
+In her spare time she reads novels, sings alto with a church choir, hikes, and shows up for healthy workouts at the gym.

 1. Lorelei R. Brush, Encouraging Girls in Mathematics: The Problem and the Solution.
 Cambridge, MA: Abt Books, 1980; and S.F.
 Chipman, L. R. Brush, & D. M. Wilson, Women and Mathematics: Balancing the Equation.
 Hillsdale, NJ: Lawrence Erlbaum Associates, 1985.